 Here’s the thing: You may have an STI and not even know it.
-STIs like chlamydia, gonorrhea, human papillomavirus (HPV) and herpes can be present days, weeks or years before symptoms appear.
+Common types of STIs like chlamydia, gonorrhea, human papillomavirus (HPV) and herpes can be present days, weeks or years before symptoms appear.

 This is why it is so important to get regularly tested if you are sexually active.
 STI tests help protect you and your partner/s.
 And it ensures that you and your sexual partner/s receive prompt treatment.